BarryCarlyon/twitch_misc/README.md

 ## LIVE EXAMPLES

-These examples are testable on GitHub pages.
+These examples are testable on GitHub pages, and will prompt for implicit authentication to run the code.

 - [How to Implicit auth](https://barrycarlyon.github.io/twitch_misc/authentication/implicit_auth/)
 - [Building a clone of the Directory view](https://barrycarlyon.github.io/twitch_misc/examples/browse_categories/)